fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 This shows the addresses of the first two arguments to `execve`, `argv[0]` (`0x7fffffffec46`) and `argv` (`0x7fffffffe9a0`).
 These will need to be adjusted for the environment outside of the debugger, but give a good place to start looking in the live environment.
-Just as in the 32-bit version start the program with input and output attached through a pipe to netcat, then attach to the process with gdb.
+Just as in the 32-bit version, start the program with input and output attached through a pipe to netcat, then attach to the process with gdb.